patriciomacadden/hobbit/README.md

 run App
 ```

-### Extending Bonsai
+### Extending Banzai

-You can extend bonsai by creating modules or classes.
-See `Bonsai::Render` or
+You can extend banzai by creating modules or classes.
+See `Banzai::Render` or
-`Bonsai::Session` for examples.
+`Banzai::Session` for examples.

 ## More examples